connectrpc/examples-es/plain/README.md

 # Eliza

-This project was created from scratch using no frameworks at all.
+This project was created from scratch using no UI frameworks at all.
 Its only dependencies are:

-- Connect Web
+- Connect-Web
-- Protobuf ES
+- Protobuf-ES
 - esbuild
-- TypeScript
+- TypeScript (and ts-node)
+- Jasmine (unit tests)

 ## Getting Started